matter-labs/zksync-cli/.github/CONTRIBUTING.md

-# Contributing to zkSync Era CLI
+# Contributing to zkSync CLI

 ## Welcome! 🎉

 Hello, contributor!
-Thanks for thinking about helping with the `zkSync Era CLI` project.
+Thanks for thinking about helping with the zkSync CLI project.
 This guide will help you understand how to contribute to our CLI tool.

 ## Getting Started

-- **Fork the project.** First, fork the `zkSync Era CLI` repository to your GitHub account.
+- **Fork the project.** First, fork the `zksync-cli` repository to your GitHub account.

 - **Download the project.** Now, get the project on your computer: